 Best Years: None yet

-As of our last update in 2023, the latest generation is relatively new, and we’re still waiting to see which years will shine.
+As of our last update in 2023, this generation is still novel off the assembly line.
+We’re keeping our eyes peeled to see which years will rise to the top.

 Neutral Years: 2023